Quantum Mechanics from Relational Properties, Part III: Path Integral Implementation: Results

-\section{Path Integral Implementation}
+\subsection{Path Integral Implementation}

-This section shows that the relational probability amplitude can be explicitly calculated using the Path Integral formulation.
 Without loss of generality, the following discussion just focuses on one dimensional space-time quantum system.
-In the Path Integral formulation, the probability to find a quantum system moving from a point $x_a$ at time $t_a$ to a point $x_b$ at time $t_b$ is the absolute square of a probability amplitude, i.e., $P(b, a)=|K(b, a)|^2$.
-The probability amplitude is postulated as the sum of the contribution of phase from each path~\cite{Feynman05}:
+In the Path Integral formulation, the probability to find a quantum system moving from a point $x_a$ at time $t_a$ to a point $x_b$ at time $t_b$ is postulated to be the absolute square of a probability amplitude, i.e., $P(b, a)=|K(b, a)|^2$ (as mentioned earlier, such postulate is not needed in our reformulation).
+The probability amplitude is further postulated as the sum of the contributions of phase from all alternative paths~\cite{Feynman05}:

 where ${\cal{D}}x(t)$ denotes integral over all possible paths from point $x_a$ to point $x_b$.
 It is the wave function for $S$ moving from $x_a$ to $x_b$~\cite{Feynman05}.
 The wave function of finding the particle in a region ${\cal{R}}_b$ previous to $t_b$ can be expressed as